 Jenny Welander Wadström

-Jenny Welander Wadström is a Stockholm-based Partner and Head of the firm’s Employment & Benefits practice.
+Jenny Welander Wadström is a Stockholm-based Partner and Head of the firm’s Employment practice.
 She has extensive experience from a broad range of employment and pension law issues including advice relating to mergers and acquisitions as well as restructurings, various general employment law matters, disputes and negotiations.